embargiel/steak/README.md

   - I suck at markdown and documentations.
   - I am aware that this is all probably a little chaotic.
 I would love to make it simple and understandable.

+Thoughts about implementation:
+  - Steak.Model depends on repository and it was probably a bad idea.
+Instead all communication should go through repository classes.
+  - Translating raw data to Steak.Model objects happens in Steak.Model class.
+There should probably be a mapper object between them, responsible for mapping.
+This is probably also a way to go to support various data formats coming from server.
+Someone might not want root keys in their jsons.
+  - There should probably be a Steak.Repository generic class, handling most of the job for you.

 All of this code is barely extracted from my project and assumes a lot, because only I was using this solution.
 It can be much more flexible with few changes, if anyone agrees with the general idea, the codebase should be pretty easy to update.
 And I would love to work on the codebase and improve it if it would make anyones life easier.

 To run the tests simply open the test.html file.